sclab-io/sclab-io.github.io/docs/tutorial/02-Connectors/05-ODBC.md

 ---
-title: Presto/Trino Connector
+title: ODBC Connector
 tags:
   - Connector
   - DB
-  - Presto
-  - Trino
+  - ODBC
 ---

 ## Introduction
-This connector provides functionality for retrieving data using Presto/Trino in SCLAB Studio.
+This connector provides functionality for retrieving data using ODBC in SCLAB Studio.

-<iframe width="560" height="315" src="https://www.youtube.com/embed/LLNV-QlyW58" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

 ## Features
-- Connect to Presto/Trino
+- Connect to Database using unixODBC
 - MQTT message publish using SQL Query with interval
 - Create REST API endpoint with SQL Query
 - JWT for HTTP authorization